4 Days in Lisbon: A Comprehensive Itinerary

 The best way to get around while spending 4 days in Lisbon is by walking, or by public transport.
 Most of Lisbon’s main sites are within walking distance, just be prepared for the city’s hills, walking them can be a workout.

 When you need a break from walking, you can use Lisbon’s buses, trams, metro and elevators.
+In Lisbon, one-way transit tickets cost €1.50 – €2, or €6 – €11 for a day pass.

 You can also purchase a Lisboa Card, which gives you discounts and free entry to several Lisbon attractions, as well as free use of all public transportation in the city!

-Is the Lisboa Card worth it?
+Is the Lisboa Card Worth It?

 The Lisboa Card is worth it if you’re planning to visit the sites that the card provides free or discounted access to, and if you plan to use Lisbon’s public transport.
 There are three options when purchasing a Lisboa Card: a 24hr, 48hr, or 72hr card.
 The prices of the cards range from 20 euro and up.